-The National Team for Inclusion (NDTi) and Timebanking UK (TBUK) have launched an exciting new partnership project to improve the lives of older people and people with learning disabilities who live in care.
+The National Development Team for Inclusion (NDTi) and Timebanking UK (TBUK) have launched an exciting new partnership project to improve the lives of older people and people with learning disabilities who live in care.

 This three year project has been inspired by clear messages from disabled and older people that they are faced with social isolation when receiving care and support because of a low priority given to ‘community’ and will involve working with selected care homes in Greater Manchester, Gloucestershire, Lambeth and Southwark.